 ► Ranking: #stinkydiaper

-The smell was actually worse than the flavor, but the flavor was pretty bad too.
-Tastes like it’s tossed in heavy amounts of cumin with a touch of coriander and turmeric.
-Gabriel, who is a huge curry fan, couldn’t get past the overly heavy synthetic spice flavor.
+The curry popcorn at Tokyo Disney tastes like it’s tossed in heavy amounts of cumin with a touch of coriander and turmeric.
+Gabriel, who is a huge curry fan, even couldn’t get past the overly heavy synthetic spice flavor.

 ► For Kids: Yes!
 They’ll love trying all the new flavors and sharing their opinion of how it tastes.